manoja328/VQD_dataset/README.md

 # VQD_dataset

 The VQD dataset zipped files contains two splits train and val in json file format.
-Each split contains the following examples fields:
+All the images used are from MSCOCO 2014 train and val split.
+Each entries in the dataset contains the following examples fields:

 ```
 {'question': 'Where is the dining table in the image?',